Zrenjanin: Habsburg and Austrian period (1718–1914)

-On 6 June 1769 Maria Theresa granted the Community of Great Bečkerek, the privilege of becoming the trading centre.
+On 6 June 1769, Maria Theresa granted the Community of Great Bečkerek, the privilege of becoming the trading centre.
 By this privilege the whole social-economic life of the former Bečkerek was regulated and it got the status of the town.
 In 1769 the first hospital was built.
 In 1779, by the new organization of Torontál County, Bečkerek became its centre.
 The city was briefly restored to Ottoman administration from 1787 to 1788 during Austro-Turkish War (1787–91).

-In the 18th century it developed into thriving economic and cultural centre, but the great fire destroyed a large portion of the town in 1807.
+During the 18th century it developed into thriving economic and cultural centre, but the great fire destroyed a large portion of the town in 1807.
 The town was soon rebuilt.
 The fire came from the brewery, on 30 August 1807.
 After the fire a new regulation of streets had been done, houses had been built from stronger materials, roads had been rebuilt.
 The river traffic was especially intensive.
 The theatre building with an attractively decorated hall was built in 1839.
 In 1846 the Grammar School was opened and in 1847 the first printing shop.

-The 1848–49 Revolutions had its impact on Bečkerek.
+The 1848–49 Revolutions impacted Bečkerek.
 The Serbs revolted, aiming for autonomy within the Austrian Empire.
 At the May Assembly (13–15 May 1848), the Serbian Vojvodina was proclaimed, including most of what is today Vojvodina.
 Serbs from Bečkerek participated in the uprising against Hungarian authority (which refused Serb rights) and from 26 January to 29 April 1849 the town was under Serb rebel control.
 In 1849, the town became part of the Voivodeship of Serbia and Banat of Temeschwar until 1860.

 Although that time was known in history as a period of Bach's absolutism, the second part of the 19th century brought the town new developing benefits.
 New industrial facilities and handicraft stores were opened in every part of the town.
 Late 19th and early 20th century was progressive period for Veliki Bečkerek.
 Railway arrived in 1883, while post office was opened back in 1737.